nfroze/Project-18-AI-FinOps-Platform/README.md

 - **Proactive** cost management (not reactive)
 - **Real-time** decisions (not monthly reviews)
 - **Granular** attribution (not aggregate bills)

+**Production Ready**: In production, this platform connects to NVIDIA DCGM for real GPU metrics and API gateways for token tracking, processing millions of events per hour with guaranteed sub-30-second alerting.

 Built with production-grade technologies (Kafka, Kubernetes, Terraform) following FinOps Foundation best practices.